openhab/openhab-docs/_addons_bindings/zwave/doc/vda/satellitevi_0_0.md

 ### Group 1: Button channel 1

 Control up to 5 devices with this button.
 The kind of device controlled depends on the Button configuration.

-This group supports 5 nodes.
+Association group 1 supports 5 nodes.

 ### Group 2: Button channel 2

 Control up to 5 devices with this button.
 The kind of device controlled depends on the Button configuration.

-This group supports 5 nodes.
+Association group 2 supports 5 nodes.

 ### Group 3: Button channel 3

 Control up to 5 devices with this button.
 The kind of device controlled depends on the Button configuration.

-This group supports 5 nodes.
+Association group 3 supports 5 nodes.

 ### Group 4: Button channel 4

 Control up to 5 devices with this button.
 The kind of device controlled depends on the Button configuration.

-This group supports 5 nodes.
+Association group 4 supports 5 nodes.

 ### Group 5: Button channel 5

 Control up to 5 devices with this button.
 The kind of device controlled depends on the Button configuration.

-This group supports 5 nodes.
+Association group 5 supports 5 nodes.

 ### Group 6: Button channel 6

 Control up to 5 devices with this button.
 The kind of device controlled depends on the Button configuration.

-This group supports 5 nodes.
+Association group 6 supports 5 nodes.

 ## Technical Information